ironSource/techblog-making-your-data-analysis-efficient/README.md

 Each row represent total impressions per a specific date, specific product in a specific cc.

-Before you start to write your query you need to organize the data.
+Before you start to write your PinPointer you need to organize the data.
 Use this query as a start:
 ```sql
 with country as(
 select 'country' as indicator ,date,  cc as name, SUM(impressions) as impressions